 These three items are my desert island necessities.
 The winter weather always makes my lips, skin, and hair dry.
 Many (and I mean many) hotels abroad will not include lotion or hair conditioner.
 So as a back up I always pack a few travel size bottles of my favorite products in tubes.

 Obviously, this depends on what you are doing.
-I snowboard so have to pack a pair of snow pants for the winter activities.
+I like to snowboard so have to pack a pair of snow pants for the winter activities.
 If you plan on taking part in adventure winter sports make sure to buy a pair online before you go.
-They can get really expensive in specialty stores.
+They can get really expensive in specialty stores, especially in Europe.

 Just because it’s winter doesn’t mean you can’t go swimming!
 Many hotels will have pools and saunas, so pack at least one bathing suit and travel towel for your travels.